Trump attends another fundraiser in Los Angeles, ends CA trip with border wall visit in San Diego

-LOS ANGELES (KABC) -- President Donald Trump continues his trip in Southern California Wednesday, heading from Los Angeles to San Diego.
+LOS ANGELES (KABC) -- President Donald Trump wrapped up a rare trip to Los Angeles with a fundraising breakfast Wednesday before departing for San Diego.

-Trump attended a fundraising breakfast in Los Angeles, an event the White House said started at 8:50 a.m.
-Street closures in downtown L.A. are anticipated through the midday.
+No details were immediately released about the fundraiser, which is believed to have been held at or near the InterContinental Los Angeles hotel downtown, where Trump spent the night.

+The president was on the move from the hotel shortly after 10 a.m. and eventually boarded a helicopter to Los Angeles International Airport, where he briefly spoke to a group of reporters before boarding Air Force One.

-Trump then headed to San Diego for another fundraiser for his re-election bid and to make a visit to the border wall in Otay Mesa.
+Trump then headed to San Diego, where he was expected to attend another fundraiser for his re-election bid and make a visit to the border wall in Otay Mesa.

-The president arrived in California Tuesday and attended a fundraiser in Beverly Hills.

-He criticized the state's handling of the homeless crisis aboard Air Force One, and told reporters he would create a task force to help the homeless crisis.
+The president generated a great deal of buzz during his trip to the Golden State, including an announcement that his administration is revoking California's authority to set auto mileage standards stricter than those issued by federal regulators.

+The fundraising swing was one of a few visits to the Los Angeles area for the Republican president who has long been at odds with California's Democratic leadership.
+While flying to California Tuesday, he reiterated to reporters aboard Air Force one that he may take a more active role in combating the homelessness problem in the Southland and around the state.

 Trump attends another fundraiser in Los Angeles, ends CA trip with border wall visit in San Diego